ExplicITConsulting/set-outlooksignatures.com/quickstart.en.md

 - Run Set-OutlookSignatures again and specify where to find the new templates:
   - '`-SignatureTemplatePath 'c:\your_signature_template_path'`' for the folder where your signature templates are located.
   - '`-SignatureIniFile 'c:\your_signature_template_path\_Signatures.ini'`' for the path to the signature configuration file.
-  - If you have customized the HTML templates instead of the DOCX templates, also use ‘`-UseHtmTemplates true`’.
+  - If you have customized the HTML templates instead of the DOCX templates, also use '`-UseHtmTemplates true`’.

 Does your own signature look good in Outlook?
 With the [simulation mode](/details/#11-simulation-mode), you can quickly find out how it looks for another mailbox.